gliderkite/sr-cache/README.md

     pub type CacheVal<V> = Rc<V>;
     ```

-- Thread-safety: each value can be associated with a lightweight and non-blocking different background task, and each spawned task can be executed concurrently to other tasks by the runtime.
-This can happen on the same thread that spawned the task, but they may also be sent to a different thread depending on the runtime configuration, which in our case will be multi-threaded.
+- Thread-safety: each value can be associated with its own lightweight and non-blocking background task, and each task can run concurrently to the other tasks.
+This can happen on the same thread that spawned the task, but it may also be sent to a different thread depending on the runtime configuration, which in our case will be multi-threaded.

     Following this requirement, we need to change `Rc` to [Arc][7].
 Unlike `Rc<V>`, `Arc<V>` uses atomic operations for its reference counting, making it thread-safe (at the expense of the more costly atomic operations required to update the reference count).